EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 ---
-title: "WG1 meeting in Gruissan in January 2024"
+title: "Meeting on Dedukti and proof systems interoperability in Gruissan in January 2024"
 layout: single
 permalink: /wg1-gruissan24/
 author_profile: true